jondominguezv/jondominguezv/README.md

 <h1 ><p align="center">Hi there 👋, I'm Jonathan Dominguez</p> </h1>
 <p align="center">I'm a Software Engineer who's been programming since 2014 when I first learned Java through an AP computer science course.
-I now have nearly 6 years of professional experience.</p>
+After achieving a Bachelor of Science in Computer Science from Florida International University, I now have nearly 6 years of professional experience.</p>
 <p align="center">Most of my professional experience is in Python working with CI/CD infrastructure for embedded systems.
 I've also done some work with Java, Kotlin, and C#.</p>
 <p align="center">I've also done some small projects in C++/C.</p>
 <p align="center"></p>